America Needs a Third Way

 The revenue generated by the Five + Five solution will fund essential services in America — education, healthcare, infrastructure and more.

-Rather than going to the ‘general fund’ or ’employee retirement’ accounts, the resulting billions would be allocated to states through the IRS, to help solve three major concerns: immigration, infrastructure, and job needs.
+Rather than going to the ‘general fund’ or ’employee retirement’ accounts, the resulting billions would be allocated to states through the IRS, to help solve three major concerns: immigration, infrastructure, job needs and more.

 |State||Unauthorized Immigrant Population||Percentage||Total State Allocation|